fmuellr/SDG_bioinformatics/Introduction to the HPC.md

 While Imperial is rolling out its new Unified Access, just use [OpenVPN Connect](https://openvpn.net/client/) instead.
 Download it and follow the instructions.
 When you use it the first time, you will need to download and open the OpenVPN configuration files found [here](https://www.imperial.ac.uk/admin-services/ict/self-service/connect-communicate/remote-access/virtual-private-network-vpn/).
 Under MacOS, click **download the OpenVPN** file.
 Once downloaded, click it and it should open in OpenVPN connect.
 Connect using your college username and password.

 ## But what even is the HPC?
 Before we go into further detail, let's understand some basics.
-This information has been adapted from the [Beginner's guide to HPC at Imperial](https://imperialcollegelondon.app.box.com/s/fsoiljuf43f7ko4tfvqifbyrfj8yslbi).
+This information has been adapted from the [Beginner's guide to HPC at Imperial](https://wiki.imperial.ac.uk/display/HPC/Courses) and also from the [HPC Wiki](https://wiki.imperial.ac.uk/display/HPC/Getting+started), which contains further information if you require.

 Bioinformatic analysis can persist of intensive, large scale data modeling requiring a lot of computing power.
 This is where Imperial's HPC cluster comes into play.
 A **computer cluster** is a set of connected computers that work together as a single system.
 The main advantage of using this system is that you can run programs, which process large bits of information in parallel, cutting down the time required to analyse your data.